skx/overseer/README.md

        $ overseer worker -verbose \
           -redis-host=queue.example.com:6379 [-redis-pass='secret']

 To run jobs in parallel simply launch more instances of the worker, on the same host, or on different hosts.
-Remember that you'll need to specify the MQ host upon which to publish the results too:

        $ overseer worker \
           -verbose \
-          -redis-host=queue.example.com:6379 [-redis-pass=secret] \
+          -redis-host=queue.example.com:6379 [-redis-pass=secret]
-          -mq=mq.example.com:1883

 Beneath [systemd/](systemd/) you will find some sample service-files which can be used to deploy overseer upon a single host: